svermeulen/text-to-colorscheme/README.md

 :T2CGenerate <text prompt>
 ```

-Where `<text prompt>` is any text describing the kind of color scheme you want (see above gif for some examples).
+Where `<text prompt>` is any text describing the kind of color scheme you want (see above video for some examples).
 I find it helps to be as descriptive as possible to give the AI more information to work with.
-After doing this, it will take 5-10 seconds for the new color scheme to be generated, at which point it will be automatically loaded (the GIF above skips this part).
+After doing this, it will take 5-10 seconds for the new color scheme to be generated, at which point it will be automatically loaded (the video above skips this part).

 Note that `text-to-colorscheme` [currently only supports dark themes](https://github.com/svermeulen/text-to-colorscheme/issues/1)